 Reduction in flexibility procurement

-The UK Power Networks DSO’s forecasting team uses forecasts of renewable generation across the UK Power Networks regions to predict these events and to procure flexibility services.
-Through having access to more accurate forecasts, the DSO will be able to forecast likely constraints more accurately.
+The UK Power Networks DSO’s forecasting team uses forecasts of renewable generation across the UK Power Networks regions to procure flexibility services.
+Through having access to more accurate forecasts, the DSO will be able to estimate likely constraints more accurately.
 This will allow the DSO to procure and dispatch flexibility services on fewer occasions, and at lower volumes while maintaining the same risk appetite.
-We estimate this would save in the order of 1.5% of costs due to such future events.

-From the published figures, oversupply flexibility services cost over £500,000 over a four-month period (at time of writing), or around £5.4m per year.
+UK Power Networks’ Flexibility Dispatches Dataset shows that oversupply flexibility services cost over £500,000 over a four-month period (at time of writing), or around £5.4m per year.
 Flexibility is expected to grow as renewable generation increases on the existing infrastructure, so we have assumed an annual growth rate from 2025 to 2028.
-If we assume a modest efficiency gain of 1.5% on flexibility procurement, this delivers a cumulative saving of £559k over four years to end of RIIO-ED2.
-Benefits will be £1.48m in RIIO-ED3.
+If we assume a modest efficiency gain of 1.05% on flexibility procurement, this delivers the cumulative savings outlined above.

 Non quantified benefits: